racheldengg/traveling-salesman/README.md

 4. number of cities
 5. how spread out the cities are from each other (standard deviation)
 6. number of clusters
-7. how spread out the clusters are from each other
+7. how spread out the clusters are from each other (inter-cluster variance)
 8. sparsity/density

 end goal: determine which algorithm results in the best runtime/tour